keepitreal/autotest/README.md

 ### Simulator Management

+- `mcp_server_healthcheck` - Check if MCP server is running and responsive
 - `create_rn_simulator_session` - Create a new React Native simulator session
 - `terminate_simulator_session` - Terminate an active session
 - `boot_simulator` - Boot an iOS simulator by UDID